History of Galicia

 Module - Semester 2

 During this course, you will be introduced to the history of Galicia, from its pre-history through to the creation of the autonomous community that it is today.
-While attention is paid to Galicia’s pre-history (in connection with the concept of Celtic roots and its evolution and manipulation for Galicia’s historical identity) and the Middle Ages, the module will concentrate largely on the history of the twentieth and twenty-first centuries with particular focus on the emergence of the idea of nationhood, political activism, and cultural production in Galicia.
+In the early part of the module, attention will be paid to Galicia’s pre-history (in connection with the theme of Galicia's Celtic origins and its links with modern nation-building discourses) and the Middle Ages.
+In the second part, the module will concentrate largely on the twentieth and twenty-first centuries with particular focus on the emergence of the idea of Galician nationhood, political activism, Galician transatlantic migration and contemporary cultural production in Galicia.
 Key historical texts will be analysed for each period covered.

 -threshold -D- - D+: For the award to credit, students should demonstrate a satisfactory comprehension of the various topics studied, with some understanding of the correlations and interrelations highlighted.

 -good -C- - B+: For the award of higher grades, students should demonstrate a solid comprehension of the various topics studied, with clear understanding of the correlations and interrelations highlighted, having also analysed and evaluated key sources.

 -excellent -A- - A*: For the award of the highest grade, students should demonstrate a detailed comprehension of the various topics studied, with a nuanced understanding of the correlations and interrelations highlighted, having also analysed and evaluated key sources thoroughly.